-10.3.2 Granting trust level 2 to USB devices
+Granting trust level 2 to USB devices

-Trust level 2 can only be granted after the USB device has been connected to an air-gapped workstation.
-An air-gapped workstation is a dedicated SES Evolution agent on which USB devices in the pool are analyzed and granted the highest trust level if they are considered trustworthy.
+Trust level 2 can only be granted after the USB device has been connected to a decontamination station.
+A decontamination station is a dedicated SES Evolution agent on which USB devices in the pool are analyzed and granted the highest trust level if they are considered trustworthy.
 In general, it is equipped with one or several antiviruses that are more powerful than the other agents in the pool, and a specific SES Evolution security policy.

-- 1. Configure your SES Evolution agent as an air-gapped workstation: - Add it to an agent group in which it will be the only agent. - Configure the agent group by enabling the options Trust empty devices and Automatically scan devices. - Deploy the policy on the agent from the Environment menu. - Plug the USB device into the air-gapped workstation.
+- 1. Configure your SES Evolution agent as a decontamination station: - Add it to an agent group in which it will be the only agent. - Configure the agent group by enabling the options Trust empty devices and Automatically scan devices. - Deploy the policy on the agent from the Environment menu. - Plug the USB device into the decontamination station.
 If it is considered trustworthy, it will appear directly in the Devices panel with the highest trust level.
 It will lose this trust level as soon as its contents are modified outside the SES Evolution pool.
-Plug it into the air-gapped workstation again to restore the highest trust level.
+Plug it into the decontamination workstation again to restore the highest trust level.

-10.3.3 Untrusting USB devices
+Untrusting USB devices